sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

 .. rst:directive:: .. versionremoved:: version

-   Similar to :rst:dir:`versionremoved`, but describes when and what removed the described feature to the library or C API.
+   Similar to :rst:dir:`versionadded`, but describes when and what removed the described feature to the library or C API.
 Example::

       .. versionremoved:: 4.0